ElinaFF/PICO/index.md

     },
 ```

-After adding your configuration, **reboot** the MetaboDashboard by stopping and restarting the launcher.
+After adding your configuration, **reboot** MeDIC by stopping and restarting the launcher.

 The algorithm should be in the ```AVAILABLE ALGORITHMS``` section with his printed name.